 This ASN.1 segment is the start of the E-UTRA definitions of pre-configured sidelink parameters.

-NOTE 1: Upper layers are assumed to provide a set of pre-configured parameters that are valid at the current UE location if any, see TS 24.334 [69, 10.2].
+NOTE 1: Upper layers are assumed to provide a set of pre-configured parameters that are valid at the current UE location if any, see 3GPP TS 24.334 [69, Section 10.2].